XingGaoY/Slab_Allocator_for_ucore/Review and Summary/Review_[bonwick94].md

   When `kmem_cache_free` sees that the slab reference count is zero, it moves the slab to the tail of the freelist where all the complete slabs reside.

   When more memory is needed, the system asks the allocator to liberate as much memory as it can. **The allocator obliges, but retains a 15 second working set of recently-used slabs to prevent thrashing**.
+### Hardware Cache Ultilization
+For some middle size object aligned a buffer, i.e. 512KB, the first part of the cache may be heavily used, while the rest stays unused. which always happens power-of-2 allocators.
+And for the machine with several main buses, causing heavily used of a little part of buses.

+The Slab incorporates a **coloring scheme** to avoid that, lead to **excellent cache ultilization and bus balance**

+Each time a new slab is created, the buffer addresses start at a slightly different offset (color) from the slab base (which is always page-aligned).
+Thus the middle sized objects are uniformly distributed in the cache.